You’ll need a student visa to realize your dream of studying abroad in India unless you’re a citizen of Bhutan, the Maldives, or Nepal.

-- Wait for a decision: There is no standard processing time for an Indian student visa, but most students will receive a decision within two weeks.
-If you’re successful, you can have your visa mailed to you or you can collect it from the IVAC or mission.
+- Wait for a decision: If you’re successful, you can have your visa mailed to you or you can collect it from the IVAC or mission.

 When attending your appointment at the IVAC or mission, you’ll be asked to bring the following:

 - Passport with at least two blank pages and an expiry date beyond 180 days

 - A photocopy of your passport